deanbantleman/get_gists/README.md

 # Overview
-Code that will list Github Gists
+This python code will list a users Github public Gists.
+On the intial run all gists will be pulled down and on subsequent runs only new gists will be pulled down.

 # Environment
 This code was executed on a Windows 10 machine and the Windows Subsystem for Linux (WSL) was used to host an Ubuntu 20.04.6 execution environment.